 Arrondissement 16, exclusivity in Paris

-The arrondissement 16 of Paris is one of the most residential of the city.
+The Arrondissement 16 of Paris is one of the most residential of the city.
 There, live the richest people and you can also buy in the most exclusive boutiques.
-If you are interested in shopping, go in Rue de Passy!
+If you are interested in shopping, go to Rue de Passy!